Multilingual typesetting/DTP services for business, NGOs and public sector

-While Unicode fonts are continually developing, many still give problems even in common languages like Greek & Turkish, Russian, and CE languages (Czech, Bulgarian, Hungarian…).
-Some languages such as Tamil, Amharic or Georgian have unique character sets, and many Indian and other Asian languages are problematic.
-RTL languages really need professional handling.
+While Unicode fonts are continually developing, older fonts are often problematic even in “easy” languages like Greek & Turkish, Russian, or CE languages (Czech, Bulgarian, Hungarian…).
+Many languages – such as Tamil, Amharic or Georgian – have unique character sets, and most Indian and other Asian languages can be problematic.
+RTL languages really do need professional handling.

 “Amharic and Tajik?
 Wow… Anything else?”

 Common issues are too much text (French can be 30% longer than English) – too little (Finnish can be 25% shorter!) – or word length.
-German compound words can be very long indeed – correct hyphenation is essential, and is often badly done which is an instant turn-off to the German reader.
+German compound words can be very long indeed – correct hyphenation is essential, and when badly done is an instant turn-off to the German reader.

 The proof’s in the print.